 Yoni Dvorkis, 2015 Master of Science (SM2 – Policy Track), HPM

-Emilie graduated with a B.S. in Psychobiology and Minor in Public Health from UCLA.
-She then joined ZS Associates in San Francisco, where for about 2 years she focused on quantitative and qualitative market research in oncology to improve understanding of trends in share fluctuations, drivers of physician behavior, and product use.
-She also worked on restructuring the early stages of a reimbursement experience tracker for a pharmaceutical company and identifying innovative marketing strategies that would resonate in the health care space.
-In addition to her school work, Emilie is currently working for a local start-up that is developing an innovative education delivery platform, focusing on patient education to enhance health outcomes.
-Emilie describes coming to the Harvard School of Public Health as an incredible experience: “Beyond academics, HSPH brings together people who are constantly looking for ways to improve health care from every perspective.
+Emilie describes coming to the Harvard T.H.
+Chan School of Public Health as an incredible experience: “Beyond academics, HSPH brings together people who are constantly looking for ways to improve health care from every perspective.
 What we learn in the classroom is directly applicable to conversations and ideas about how to bring positive change to the system.
 The faculty and students are a wealth of information and are open to sharing their thoughts and experiences.”
-During her two years at HSPH and beyond, Emilie says she hopes to “take part in the health care revolution, with the intent on improving health outcomes through increasing patient engagement and improving the health delivery process.”
+After her time at HSPH, Emilie says she hopes to “take part in the health care revolution, with the intent on improving health outcomes through increasing patient engagement and improving chronic disease management.”

 Brian Walker, 2014 Master of